wp-plugins/hungryfeed/readme.txt

 = Where do I go for support? =

-Documentation and support is available on the plugin homepage.
+Documentation and support is available on the plugin homepage at http://verysimple.com/products/hungryfeed/

 == Upgrade Notice ==

-= 1.3.3 =
+= 1.3.5 =
-* Added feature for stripping html from rss description using parameter allowed_tags
+* Added filter parameter to include only items containing specified text

 == Changelog ==

+= 1.3.5 =
+* Added filter parameter to include only items containing specified text

+= 1.3.4 =
+* Added feature for stripping ellipsis from rss description using parameter strip_ellipsis

 = 1.3.3 =
 * Added feature for stripping html from rss description using parameter allowed_tags